Valeriucoding/CatMed/docs/CatMed/Tasks.md

 - [ ] add modal doesn't work after a creation error

+# Urgent
+- [ ] fix main page grid
+	- [ ] remove placeholders or add some models there
+- [ ] fix sidebar make it bigger
+	- [ ]  add a sidebar item for medicine list
+- [ ] format the detail view
+	- [ ] remove unused fields or add placeholders

 ### New features
 - Sorting by disease or other models